etcd-io/website/content/en/docs/next/op-guide/monitoring.md

 There is a set of [default alerts](https://github.com/etcd-io/etcd/tree/master/contrib/mixin) for etcd v3 clusters for Prometheus.

+{{% alert title="Note" color="info" %}}
-> Note: `job` labels may need to be adjusted to fit a particular need.
+Note that `job` labels may need to be adjusted to fit a particular need.
 The rules were written to apply to a single cluster so it is recommended to choose labels unique to a cluster.
+{{% /alert %}}

 ### Grafana